Celytic/Wine-Game-Compatibilities/Game-list.md

 # Flash Flash Revolution
 A relic of the mid 2000s; the R3 engine has an exe file that works perfectly out of the box using the newer versions of Wine; currently got it running via 6.16.
 Plays better than osu!mania and Quaver.

+# New World
+No idea if EAC will be enabled on this, will update if it is.

+# Dark Souls Remastered
+I'll be testing this later, so this is to be filled.

 # Guild Wars 2
 Game plays fine; used Lutris script to install and play.
 Not a lot of testing, but will do more.